-When receiving a emergency call to a farm, your probably going to bring a lot of apparatuses.
-Its always best to order it early and be prepared.
-Its never an issue with someone over ordering than it is to be waiting 20-30 minutes for it to arrive when every second counts for the patient.
+When receiving an emergency call to a farm/ranch, you're probably going to bring a lot of apparatuses.
+It's always best to order it early and be prepared.
+It's never an issue with someone over ordering than it is to be waiting 20-30 minutes for it to arrive when every second counts for the patient.
 So, knowing where to put it all is just as vital as knowing what is all on the farm.
-Depending on the size of the farm, you may not be able to fit it all in one spot.
+Depending on the size of the farm/ranch, you may not be able to fit it all in one spot.
 Establish a staging area ahead of time.
-Emergency responders do this all the time for industrial complexes, so do the same for farms.
+Emergency responders do this all the time for industrial complexes, so do the same for farms/ranches.

 Where are you going to land aircraft if you need it?
 Depending on the season, it may not always be feasible to land in a nice open field.
-As mentioned previously, the nice crusted layer of a manure pond with some light snow over the top can seem like a nice level place to land at the moment, but turn into a rescue effort very quickly.
+As mentioned previously, the nice, crusted layer of a manure pond with some light snow over the top can seem like a nice level place to land at the moment, but turn into a rescue effort very quickly.